ttrotto/rusterize/python/docs/index.md

 <br>

-**rusterize** is an extremely fast rasterization engine built in 🦀 Rust, with ports to 🐍 Python and (coming soon) R. It works on all geometry types (polygon, lines, points, geometry collections, and more!) and it does not depend on GDAL.
+**rusterize** is an extremely fast rasterization engine built in 🦀 Rust, with ports to 🐍 Python and R. It works on all geometry types (polygon, lines, points, geometry collections, and more!) and it does not depend on GDAL.

 For a quickstart, check out the [Rust crate](https://docs.rs/rusterize-rs), the [Python package](python.md), or the [R package](r.md).